HeardLibrary/digital-scholarship/script/codegraf/ees0/index.md

 # Background - EES 2580

-This lesson will provide you with the background necessary to run Jupyter notebooks, and to upload and download files to GitHub.
+This lesson will provide you with the background necessary to run Jupyter notebooks, and to upload files to GitHub.

 **Learning objectives** At the end of this lesson, the learner will:
 - define "literate programming".